 "When Comrade Professor comes into your laboratory and asks if you found a cure for the disease assigned to you, you say 'Yes, comrade'.
 'Of course'.
 It's the way you keep yourself and your family alive.
 Do it enough, and they make you an assistant professor.
 More food for your family.
 Keep doing it again, and they make you a full professor, then head of the institute.
 It is a very moral decision, as long as you spend all your time off with your OWN children and nobody else's."
 Yakov hesitated.
-"He got in

-'too deep'.
-Hartunian can't get out now, even IF he wanted to.
-His career, and life, has been built on too many lies, and he doesn't know how to fall.
+"He got in 'too deep'.
+Starting with having worked in a laboratory creating viruses that simulated microbes that caused Mad Cow disease epidemic in animals and people in 1924 which was, officially, stopped by Professor Doctor.
+Hartunian and his team.
+Hartunian, who was my mentor, then friend, was promoted.
+His career, and life of finding real cures for diseases, has been built on too many lies, .
 Even if he is officially forgiven, he could never live as a commoner.
 Tell me, L. Geoffrey Weinburg, M.D., Ph.D., could you be happy working in a donut shop?"